-To compile your own OpenLB programs from an arbitrary directory, make a copy of a sample Makefile.
-Edit the ROOT:= entry to indicate the location of the OpenLB source, and the OUTPUT:= entry to explicit the name of your program, without file extension.
+To compile your own OpenLB programs from an arbitrary directory, make a copy of a sample textttMakefile contained in a default example folder.
+Edit the ROOT := entry to indicate the location of the OpenLB source, and the OUTPUT := entry to explicit the name of your program, without file extension.